elusivecodes/FyreColor/README.md

 **To String**

-Return a HTML string representation of the color.
+Get a HTML string representation of the color.

 The `$colorString` returned will be a string containing either a HTML color name (if one exists), a hexadecimal string (if alpha is *1*) or an RGBA string.